DevExpress/devextreme-demos/JSDemos/Demos/ColorBox/Overview/description.md

 ## Configure the ColorBox

-Use the following properties to control the component interactivity:
+Use the following properties to specify the component's interactivity:

 - [readOnly]()
 Specifies whether the ColorBox is read-only.